Close ILTakeCare Suggestion

 The period of grace duration can vary depending on the insurer and the sort of healthcare coverage you purchase.
 Furthermore, it isn’t mandatory for each insurance provider to offer the advantage of a grace period.

 Therefore, talking to your insurer and clarifying doubts is better than losing out on any benefits because of being in the dark.
-Read the fine print of your policy wordings to see if a grace period is offered.
-The length of this period would also be mentioned in the policy wordings.
+Read the fine print of your policy wording to see if a grace period is offered.
+The length of this period would also be mentioned in the policy wording.

 No, the grace period for your health insurance is not the same as the waiting period.
 Waiting period denotes a fixed length of time after policy issuance, during which you cannot raise a health insurance claim for treatment.
 This is usually 30 days.
 However, this applies only to planned medical treatments.
 In case of accidental/emergency treatment, you can raise a claim with your insurer even during the waiting period.